-Asian Studies at Northeastern encourages students to look carefully and critically at the complex ways that people in Asian countries have been involved with one another and with the rest of the world in both the past and the present.Majors & Minors
+The Global Asian Studies Program at Northeastern encourages students to look carefully and critically at the complex ways that people in Asian countries have been involved with one another and with the rest of the world in both the past and the present.Majors & Minors

-Learn about the students who majored in Asian Studies.
+Learn about the students who studied with us.

 - Originally from suburban Georgia, Seaton received the National Merit Scholarship to attend Northeastern.